Marginal Prince: Anime

 In the anime, the main character is Yuta rather than his sister.
 For that reason, the anime has more of a homosexual element than the game.

 The anime uses two pieces of theme music.
 "Hanashitaku wa nai" by Flame is the series' opening theme, while "LOOK UP DAYS" by Michihiro Kuroda is the series' ending theme.

 Victor Entertainment released seven DVDs for the anime, each containing two episodes of the anime.
 The first DVD was released on January 25, 2007.
 The second DVD was released on February 21, 2007.
 The third DVD was released on March 21, 2007.
 The fourth DVD was released on April 25, 2007.
 The fifth DVD was released on May 23, 2007.
 The sixth DVD was released on June 21, 2007.
 The final DVD was released on July 19, 2007.
+Crunchyroll streamed the series.